Caran d’Ache Pablo Colored Pencils

 Usability and Durability – 4/5

 The lead here is very strong and can be sharpened quite easily.
-Since not as much color is put down for a pass as expected the result in pencils that seem to last much longer than competitors which is nice when you are paying a premium for them.
-The fine tip that can be formed coupled with the easy to grip hexagonal barrel means that there is plenty of user control.
+Since not as much color is produced for a pass as expected, the result is that the pencils that seem to last much longer than competitors which are nice considering that these are very expensive.
+The fine tip can be easily formed to a sharp tip.
+This, coupled with the hexagonal barrel, results in excellent control and precision.
+This is great for the detailed areas of your work where extra care is necessary.
 A nice added bonus is that since these are oil-based there is no waxy bloom.
 The only con as mentioned above is that you might have to make a few additional passes in areas where you want really deep color.